-Monitor Network Connections in Mac OS X for Free with Private Eye
+Monitor Network Connections in Mac OS X with Private Eye

 Private Eye open connections

-This is a simple yet powerful tool without the complexity or the learning curves related to compiling and using the command line tools lsof, watch, open_ports, or wireshark.
-Highly recommended.
+This is a simple yet powerful tool without the complexity or the learning curves related to compiling and using the command line tools lsof, watch, open_ports, or wireshark, and is therefore highly recommended for anyone who is interested in seeing this kind of information, whether it’s out of general curiosity, or to help troubleshoot and diagnose specific network activities.

 Related articles:

-Posted by: William Pearson in Mac OS X, Security, Tips & Tricks
+Posted by: William Pearson in Mac OS, Security, Tips & Tricks

 » Comments RSS Feed